 Faculty

-Debra Gombert, MA, MT-BC
+Dr. Debra Jelinek Gombert, PhD, MT-BC

-Bachelor of Music Therapy- Eastern Michigan University
+Bachelor of Music Therapy, Eastern Michigan University

 Jody Conradi Stark, PhD., MT-BC